 If a faculty reports a slight or moderate concern (rating of 1 or 2), they are asked to provide specific behavioral instances or patterns of student behavior that warrant their concern.
 If faculty reports a significant concern about a student (rating of 3), they complete a Student Concern Report to provide more detailed information.

-Each semester, the faculty's ratings and comments for each student are reviewed by the SQE Committee and a determination is made as to those students whose status warrants further review by the faculty (Academic Affairs Committee: AAC).
-The SQE Committee includes representatives from Clinical Affairs, Student Affairs, and Academic Affairs.
+Each semester, the faculty's ratings and comments for each student are reviewed by the Student Performance and Dispositions Review Committee and a determination is made as to those students whose status warrants further review by the faculty (Academic Affairs Committee: AAC).
+The Student Performance and Dispositions Review Committee includes representatives from Clinical Affairs, Student Affairs, and Academic Affairs.
 The choice to further evaluate a student of concern is based upon, but not limited to, evaluations from the Clinical Affairs Committee regarding the student's clinical performance, observations of the student's advisor, and feedback from faculty and site supervisors where applicable, and whether or not the problematic behavior is an observed pattern.
-Clinical performance, academic performance, self-awareness, and general personal deportment are all factors considered in the Student Qualifying Evaluation.
+Clinical performance, academic performance, self-awareness, and general personal deportment are all factors considered in the Student Performance and Dispositions Review.

-Students in the clinical training courses (Helping Relationships, Applied Practicum and Treatment Planning Lab, Practicum, Internship I or Internship II) are given special attention during the feedback review.
+Students in the clinical training courses (Helping Relationships, Applied Practicum and Treatment Planning Lab, Practicum, Internship I or

+Internship II) are given special attention during the feedback review.
 If the AAC feedback raises moderate or significant concerns of a clinical nature, the committee may recommend that the student be delayed from advancing in the clinical sequence regardless of their grade in their current clinical course.
-In situations of grave concern, such as but not limited to, major ethical violations, the committee may recommend that the student be delayed from the delayed from the program.
+In situations of grave concern, such as but not limited to, major ethical violations, the committee may recommend that the student be the student be delayed.

-Each semester, the AAC reviews and discusses the SQE committee recommendations and decides on any necessary action plan for each student.
+Each semester, the AAC reviews and discusses the Student Performance and Dispositions Review committee recommendations and decides on any necessary action plan for each student.
 The Academic Affairs Committee has four options regarding a decision to approve the student for continuation in the program:

-Each semester, the Academic Affairs Committee reviews and discusses the SQE Committee recommendations and decides on any necessary action plan for each student.
+Each semester, the Academic Affairs Committee reviews and discusses the Student Performance and Dispositions Review Committee recommendations and decides on any necessary action plan for each student.
 The AAC has four options regarding a decision to approve the student for continuation in the program: